FDA Cites Insufficient Data for SYD-101, Potential Therapy to Slow Pediatric Myopia Progression

 - SYD-101 was developed as a low-dose atropine formulation to address the lack of FDA-approved pharmacologic therapies for pediatric myopia in the U.S.

-If approved, SYD-101 would have been first FDA-approved treatment for pediatric myopia, offering hope to millions of affected children in the US.
+If approved, SYD-101 would have been the first FDA-approved treatment for pediatric myopia, offering hope to millions of affected children in the US.

 SYD-101 was poised to become the first pharmaceutical option in the US specifically for pediatric myopia, which is on the rise generally, with about 28 million children affected in the US alone.
 These children are at a higher risk of developing other ophthalmological complications over time, including retinal detachment, glaucoma, cataracts, and myopic maculopathy.

 The letter did not list any specific deficiencies in safety or product quality; however, atropine is widely acknowledged to have an unstable shelf life.
-Other atropine products have struggled with issues such as batch-to-batch variability and degradation over time.6
+Other atropine products have struggled with issues such as batch-to-batch variability and degradation over time.1,5-6

 What Are the Supporting Clinical Data?

 Over 3 years, the trial assessed progression of myopia (measured in diopters) as its primary end point, along with safety, tolerability, and secondary end points including axial elongation and related ocular comorbidities.
 After the third year, participants enter a randomized withdrawal (washout) phase for exploratory analyses.
-While detailed results have not yet been fully published, the STAR trial reportedly met its 3-year primary end point, supporting statistically significant slowing of myopic progression.4
+Although detailed results have not yet been fully published, STAR reportedly met its 3-year primary end point, supporting statistically significant slowing of myopic progression.4